What Are The Factors Of 36

 Divisibility rules are shortcuts that help you quickly determine whether a number is divisible by another number without performing the actual division.
 Knowing these rules can significantly speed up the process of finding factors.

-For example, let's consider the number 36.
+Take this: let's consider the number 36.
 We can quickly see that it is divisible by 2 because its last digit is 6 (an even number).
-The sum of its digits is 3 + 6 = 9, which is divisible by 3, so 36 is also divisible by 3.
+Day to day, the sum of its digits is 3 + 6 = 9, which is divisible by 3, so 36 is also divisible by 3.
 Since it is divisible by both 2 and 3, it is also divisible by 6.

 Tip 2: Use Factor Trees